-There are a variety of mechanisms by which NIH can partner with other organizations to pursue research and development.
-In general, the most appropriate mechanism will be determined by the type of partner with which NIH will be working, as well as the specific research project to be done.
+You can leverage unique and wide-ranging resources at NIH through our co-development agreements, and, by working together, more effectively apply the deep knowledge base of NIH to develop new biomedical technologies.
+There are a variety of mechanisms by which you can partner with NIH to pursue research and development.
+In general, the most appropriate mechanism will be determined by the type of partnership you seek, as well as the specific research project you want to be done.
 A detailed comparison can be found here.

 Deciding which type of agreement to use can be a challenge.
-Therefore, the TTC highly recommends discussions with one of our Technology Transfer Managers or our Invention Development and Marketing Unit to determine which agreement best suits the type of collaboration needed.
+Therefore, the TTC highly recommends that you discuss the most favorable type of partnership with our Invention Development and Marketing Unit.